catamphetamine/react-phone-number-input/README.md

 (aka `phoneNumberFormat`)

-A map with phone number format examples
+A map with predefined phone number formats.
+The keys are [ISO 3166-1](https://en.wikipedia.org/wiki/Country_code) country codes.
+Create Pull Requests with phone number formats for your country if it's missing from the list.

 ```js
 {